sewenew/redis-protobuf/README.md

 loadmodule /path/to/libredis-protobuf.so --dir proto-directory
 ```

 *proto-directory* is the directory where your *.proto* files located.
 You must ensure that the directory exists and put your *.proto* files in this directory, so that *redis-protobuf* can load these *.proto* files dynamically.
+Also, if you want to use the standard *.proto* files, such as *google/protobuf/timestamp.proto*, *google/protobuf/struct.proto*, you also need to copy */path/to/protobuf/src/google/protobuf/*.proto*, */path/to/protobuf/src/google/protobuf/compiler/*.proto* and */path/to/protobuf/src/google/protobuf/util/*.proto* to *proto-directory*.
+Check [this](https://github.com/sewenew/redis-protobuf/issues/13) and [this](https://github.com/sewenew/redis-protobuf/issues/14) issues for detail.

 Now, you can start your Redis instance: